sreckoj/IBM-CP4I-on-AWS-ROSA/README.md

       version: 2022.2.1
     ```

 6. Click on button **Create**.
-The process of creating the Platform UI start.
+The process of creating the Platform UI starts.
 It can take up to 45 minutes before it is copleted.
 Please be patient.
     <img width="850" src="images/Snip20220908_82.png">